quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ignore Order:

-: An 8-bit field representing a boolean truth value.
+: An single bit field representing a boolean truth value.
 This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
-  The value of this field MUST be 0x00 (representing `false`) or 0x01 (representing `true`).
-Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+  0 represenets 'false' and 1 represents 'true'.

+Ignore ECN:

+: An single bit field representing a boolean truth value.
+This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes ECN marking ({{reordering}}).
+  0 represenets 'false' and 1 represents 'true'.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value